ybouane/elvalidator/readme.md

 // Set up the validator object
 //let validator = new ElValidator(schema, options);
 let validator = new ElValidator({
   name             : { type: String, required:true, trim:true, minlength:3 },
   age              : { type: Number, required:true, integer:true, min:18, max:100 },
   agreedTelemetry  : { type: Boolean, default:false },

   // Array example:
   tags             : [
     { type: String, minlength:3, lowercase:true, trim:true, match: /^[a-z0-9]+$/  }
   ],

   // Object example:
   settings	       : {
     darkMode    : { type: Boolean, default:false },
     codeEditor  : { type: String, required:false, default:'atom', enum:['atom', 'vstudio', 'notepad++'] },
   }
 }, {
-	strictMode			: true, // When disabled, the validator will go easy on the errors. (i.e. a number is provided instead of a string the number will be converted to a string instead of throwing an error) throwUnkownFields	: false,// Throw error when an unknown field is present accumulateErrors	: false,// Validate everything and then show big error message (vs. throw error as soon as an issue is detected)
+  // When disabled, the validator will go easy on the errors. (i.e. a number is provided instead of a string the number will be converted to a string instead of throwing an error) strictMode        : true,
+  // Throw error when an unknown field is present throwUnkownFields : false,
+  // Validate everything and then show big error message (vs. throw error as soon as an issue is detected) accumulateErrors  : false,
 });

 // Validate/Sanitize a data object
 // If there's an error, it will be thrown.
 You can thus use a try ... catch block to process the errors. var sanitizedData = await validator.validate({
   name        : 'Yassine',
   age         : 27,

   tags        : ['PROgrammer', 'javascript '],
   settings    : {
     darkMode  : false,
   },
   other       : 'unknown field',
 });

 console.log(sanitizedData);